-- The joint fiscal-monetary coordination in response to the Covid-19 shock is nothing short of a policy revolution.
-The Federal Reserve is leading major central banks in evolving policy frameworks to explicitly aim to let inflation overshoot targets a desirable move in the current environment but the lack of proper guardrails raise concerns. - The combined sum of fiscal and monetary actions is covering the virus hit to the economy in both the U.S. and euro area, our analysis shows. - Europe's historic recovery fund will introduce mutualized debt and create jointly issued European bonds that can compete with other perceived safe-haven assets.
+- The joint fiscal-monetary coordination in response to the COVID-19 shock is nothing short of a policy revolution.
+The Federal Reserve is leading major central banks in evolving policy frameworks to explicitly aim to let inflation overshoot targets a desirable move in the current environment but the lack of proper guardrails raise concerns. - The combined sum of fiscal and monetary actions is covering the virus hit to the economy in both the U.S. and euro area, our analysis shows. - Risks of policy fatigue are rising.
+There are growing concerns that the U.S. recovery may lose steam without further fiscal stimulus.
+Negotiations continued on a pre-election fiscal package even as the political parties are far apart and the legislative window is closing.
+We also see a need for the European Central Bank to step up its relief programs to cushion the euro area economy. - Europe's historic recovery fund will introduce mutualized debt and create jointly issued European bonds that can compete with other perceived safe-haven assets.
 It still needs approvals by the European and national parliaments. - The blurring of monetary and fiscal policy means that it is crucial to have proper guardrails around policy coordination.
 In their absence we see a risk that major central banks could lose grip of inflation expectations relative to their target levels.
-Combined with other structural changes accelerated by Covid-19 such as deglobalization, it could lead to a higher inflation regime in the next five years. - Market implication: We are underweight nominal government bonds and like inflation-linked bonds on a strategic horizon.
+Combined with other structural changes accelerated by COVID such as deglobalization, it could lead to a higher inflation regime in the next five years. - Market implication: We are underweight nominal government bonds and like inflation-linked bonds on a strategic horizon.
 Tactically we prefer high yield and see U.S. equities vulnerable to fading fiscal stimulus and the unwinding of crowded positions in technology stocks.